eliranwong/wsl2/README.md

 Use /usr/local/pengwin-setup.d/generate-shortcut.sh instead.
 For example: https://github.com/eliranwong/wsl2/blob/master/bible_apps/desktop.md#create-a-windows-shortcut-recommended-for-pengwin-version-134

 Alternatively, you can create a Windows shrotcut directly with Windows GUI.
 For example: https://github.com/eliranwong/wsl2/blob/master/bible_apps/desktop.md#create-a-windows-shortcut-directly-on-windows

+# Setup Microsoft Visual Studio Code

+Do NOT install Visual Studio Code with pengwin-setup.

+Install the Windows version.<br>
+<b>AND</b><br>
+Install extension "Remote - WSL"

+With this setup, you can use Visual Studio Code from both Windows and WSL.

+To launch Visual Studio Code from a Linux terminal, run:

+> code

+or

+> code [filename]

 # Setup Bible Apps